Consumer Video Formats

 this module there are a few loose ends in recording media we need

 Miniature Solid-State Camcorders

 Although the camcorder shown ▲ shown at the beginning of this module may look like a toy, especially with its scores of available funky case designs, it's actually capable of recording two hours of high-definition (HD) video with stereo audio.

-The 3.3 ounce "Flip," deemed the world smallest HD camcorder, plugs into a computer for downloading footage through its built-in USB connector.
-From there is can be edited into a production, sent by e-mail to a destination, or uploaded to a site such as YouTube or MySpace.
+The 3.3 ounce "Flip," introduced as the world's smallest HD camcorder, plugs into a computer for downloading footage through its built-in USB connector.

 PVR (Personal Video Recorders)